heyfaraday/labs_3sem/README.md

 # 😚 General Physics: laboratory practice

-These laboratory works I have made in third term at MIPT for General Physics: Electricity and Magnetism course.
+This laboratory works I have made in the third term at MIPT for General Physics: Electricity and Magnetism course.

-Repository contains eight projects and manuals in Russian, tex and data files for each.
+The repository contains eight projects and manuals in Russian, tex and data files for each.